slack-samples/deno-blank-template/README.md

 While building your app, you can see your changes propagated to your workspace in real-time with `slack run`.
-In both the CLI and in Slack, you'll know an app is the development version if the name has the string `(dev)` appended.
+In both the CLI and in Slack, you'll know an app is the development version if the name has the string `(local)` appended.

 ```zsh
 # Run app locally